-This very large eagle has broad, rounded wings and a very long tail (longer than that of the Harpy eagle) that allows for maneuvering around forest trees in search of prey.
-The tail is black with three broad bars of gray and brown and a white tip.
+This large eagle has broad, rounded wings and a long tail that allows for maneuvering around forest trees in search of prey.
+The tail is black with three bars of gray and brown with a white tip.

 Crested eagles occur in two forms - the less common dark phase and the light phase.
 The dark phase is mainly black with heavily banded black and white underparts.
-In the pale phase, the crown is grayish black, with the head, neck and chest becoming pale gray.
-The mantle (back, scapulars and wings) is black or brownish/black.
-The throat is white and the underparts are white with faint cinnamon to pale rufous (reddish-brown) bars.
+In the pale phase, the crown is grayish black, with the head, neck, and chest becoming pale gray.
+The mantle (back, scapulars and wings) is black or brown/black.
+The throat is white, and the underparts are white with faint cinnamon to pale, red-brown bars.
 Females are slightly darker on the head and breast than the males.

 Crested eagles have both immature and adult plumage.
 Immatures are white on the lower parts and the head, and sometimes dusted with gray.
 The crest feathers are white at the base, turning black with a white tip.
-The crown is marbled black and white and the tail is marbled white and gray.
+The crown is marbled black and white, and the tail is marbled white and gray.
 The tail also has seven to eight irregular black bars.

-The Crested eagle builds a bulky, stick nest high in a fork of a tall tree.
-It is believed that two eggs are laid (but only one may be raised) that hatch in the late rainy season (March-April).
+The Crested eagle gathers sticks to build a bulky nest high in a fork of a tall tree.
+They lay two eggs that hatch in the late rainy season (March-April).
 The male Crested eagle helps feed the female during incubation and both the female and hatchling for the first month after hatching.

-The range of the Crested eagle is from Honduras to northern Argentina in tropical lowland forests where they soar high.
-They inhabit jungle areas near the coast or at the edge of the rivers.
-Crested eagles are usually found alone or in pairs, perched for long periods of time on branches in the highest treetops.
-They feed on snakes (both arboreal and terrestrial), small to medium-sized mammals, arboreal rodents, marsupials, birds and reptiles.
+The range of the Crested eagle is from Honduras to northern Argentina in tropical lowland forests where they fly high.
+They inhabit jungle areas near the coast or at the edge of rivers.
+Crested eagles are found alone or in pairs, perched for long periods of time on branches in the highest treetops.
+They feed on snakes (both arboreal and terrestrial), small to medium-sized mammals, arboreal rodents, marsupials, birds, and reptiles.

-The Black and white hawk eagle (Spizastur melanoleucus), as indicated by its common name, is black and white in color.
-The head, neck and body are white; a small crest forms a black spot on top of the head and the area around the eyes, particularly near the bill, is also black.
-The wings are black; tail is brownish with a narrow white tip and four black-dark gray bands.
-The iris is orangish-yellow and the feet are bright yellow with black talons.
+The Black and white hawk eagle (Spizastur melanoleucus) is black and white in color.
+The head, neck, and body are white, and a small crest forms a black patch on top of the head and the area around the eyes, particularly near the bill.
+The wings are black, the tail is brown with a white tip and four black-dark gray bands.
+The iris is orangishyellow, and the feet are bright yellow with black talons.

 The sexes are similar, but the female is larger.
-The Black and white hawk eagle is 20-24 inches (51-61 cm) long, with a wing span of 43-53 inches (109-135 cm) and weighs approximately 1.8 pounds (0.82 kg).
+The Black and white hawk eagle is 20-24 inches (51-61 cm) long, with a wingspan of 43-53 inches (109-135 cm) and weighs approximately 1.8 pounds (0.82 kg).

 Stick nests are built in the forest canopy, often at heights of 130 feet (40 m).
-The stick nest provides a lookout view of forest and open country for the birds.
-Its preferred technique of hunting is to soar high until it has spotted its prey and then dive down on it.
-Its diet consists of mammals, toads, reptiles and a wide variety of birds.
-There is little information available on the Black-and-white hawk-eagle's movements, reproduction and population status.

-Its natural habitats are subtropical or tropical moist lowland and montane forests.
-It is found throughout a large part of tropical America, from southern Mexico to northern Argentina.
+The nest provides a view of the forest and open country.
+The Black and white hawk eagle's preferred technique of hunting is to fly high until it spots prey, and then to dive down to capture it.
+Its diet consists of mammals, toads, reptiles, and a wide variety of birds.
+There is little information available on the Black-and-white hawk-eagle's movements, reproduction, and population status.
+Its natural habitats are subtropical or tropical moist lowland and mountain forests.
+It is found throughout large portions of tropical America, from southern Mexico to northern Argentina.